o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open `VegetationBending_Common.azsli`.

-1. At the bottom, add a function to calculate the amplitude, frequency, and phase of the wind according to the time and world position of the vertex.
+1. Above your `ProcessBending` function, add a function to calculate the amplitude, frequency, and phase of the wind according to the time and world position of the vertex.
 The wind's phase uses the `worldPosition` to mimic how wind affects nearby objects similarly, but faraway objects differently.
 This is because in real life, faraway objects may not be affected by the same breeze.

   Later, you'll use this function to calculate the appropriate movement of the vertex.